 Terri has worked with the Nicki Leach Foundation since it’s inception.
 She first met Nicki, the day her mother, Bunny brought her home from St. Joseph Mercy Hospital in Ann Arbor where she was born.

-Marlene designed and maintains the website and creates brochures and marketing materials for the Nicki Leach Foundation.
+Marlene designed and maintains the website, creates marketing materials for the Nicki Leach Foundation, and helps on conferences.
 She works closely with Bunny to make the Foundation mission a success.
 We are incredibly happy to have her own our team.